Edmund is a biostatistician with over 10 years of experience in clinical research. He loves to study human-inherited traits.

 - Proximal convoluted tubule: reabsorption of nutrients and substances that the body needs

-- Loop of henle: thin-lobed structure that controls the concentration of the urine
+- Loop of henle: a thin-lobed structure that controls the concentration of the urine

 - Distal convoluted tubule: regulates sodium, potassium and pH